 Research on Canine Autism

-Research has, in fact, suggested dogs can show some form of autism.
+Research has, in fact, suggested dogs can show some form of autism spectrum disorder.
 In people, autism includes impairments in social communication and repetitive behavior.
 The curiosity of whether dogs could suffer from autism in the same way humans do began in 1966 and research has continued since.
 In 2015, the medical journal Translational Psychiatry presented a study which linked tail chasing in bull terriers to autistic qualities.
 This study concluded repetitive tail chasing could be a sign of autism.
 Further research is necessary regarding autism in dogs to understand the condition.

 Causes of Autism in Dogs